dburkland/tesla_ios_shortcuts/README.md

 * Stop Charging
   * Wakes the vehicle (if needed) and stops charging.

+* Set Charging Amps
+  * Wakes the vehicle (if needed) and sets the charging amps to the user-selected value.

+* Enable Scheduled Charging
+  * Wakes the vehicle (if needed), turns on scheduled charging, and sets the scheduled charging time to the user-selected value.

+* Disable Scheduled Charging
+  * Wakes the vehicle (if needed) and turns off scheduled charging.

 * Honk Horn
   * Wakes the vehicle (if needed) and honks the horn.